Ralitsa-Ts/Bookstore_and_Chart/README.md

 As a result some of the information will be processed and some information will be maintained about the number of books and the number of books in a certain genre.
 In addition, it will also be possible to generate a chart illustrating the number of books in each genre.

-That way the user will be more aware of the number of books in the different genres and will know what type of books to add.It will be possible to add/remove a book or to gain access to the information about certain books.
+That way the user will be more aware of the number of books in the different genres and will know what type of books to add.
+It will be possible to add or remove a book or to gain access to the information about certain books.
 ------------------------------------------------------------------------------------
 The application might be useful in a library.